AntaresMugisho/PyBlade/README.md

 - **Security-Focused**: PyBlade will prioritize security by providing automatic escaping of variables and safe handling of user-generated content to protect against XSS and other common web vulnerabilities.
 - **Ideal for Laravel Developers**: PyBlade is designed to help Laravel developers easily understand and adapt to Django’s ecosystem.

+## Custom Template Extension

+PyBlade will use a custom template file extension (`.pyblade`) to facilitate the development of extensions for text editors.
+This allows for enhanced features such as:

+- **Snippets**: Quickly insert common patterns in your templates.
+- **IntelliSense**: Get suggestions and completions as you type.
+- **Syntax Highlighting**: Color-coded syntax for better readability.
+- **Auto-Completion**: Automatically complete directives and component names.
+- **Additional Extensions**: The ability for developers to create their own extensions for various text editors.

+We aim to provide support for popular text editors such as Visual Studio Code, Sublime Text, Atom and JetBrains IDEs.
+Extensions will be developed to improve usability in these environments.

 ## Status

 **PyBlade** is currently in development and not ready for production use.
 Key features are still being built, but the project will soon allow developers to experiment with Blade-like templating in Django.